pmelchior/usrp-sciprog/day4/running_hydro_sims/5-running-simulations-on-multiple-processors.md

 ```
 $ sbatch job.sh
 ```
-It produces the same simulation as before but not interactively anymore but after it goes through the job queue.
+It produces the same simulation as before but not interactively anymore: it goes through the job queue.

 You can see
 if the job is running using: